 Embark on a Scenic Hike

 Numerous scenic hiking trails twist and turn through the landscapes of little Metsovo.
-All trails are well sign-posted, leading through peaceful woodlands, past abandoned monasteries, and secluded villages.
+All trails are well sign-posted.
+They lead through peaceful woodlands, past abandoned monasteries, and secluded villages.

 Sample the Local Specialty Dishes